birdfly/Tweaked-iOS-Apps/README.md

 - [und3fined](https://und3fined.com) for [Decrypt IPA](https://ipa.decrypt.day).
 Support the developer via [Buy Me a Coffee](https://www.buymeacoffee.com/und3fined).

+- [qnblackcat](https://github.com/qnblackcat/) for [FBSideloadFix](https://github.com/qnblackcat/FBSideloadfix) and [Decrypted-IPAs repo](https://github.com/qnblackcat/Decrypted-IPAs).
+Couldn't find any links to support them, will update if I do.

 - All jailbreak developers and community for making all this possible.